-You may develop and use your own Form W-9 (a substitute Form W-9) if its content is substantially similar to the IRS's official Form W-9 and it satisfies certain certification requirements.
+You may develop and use your own Form W-9 (a substitute Form W-9) if its content is substantially similar to the official IRS Form W-9 and it satisfies certain certification requirements.

-You may incorporate a substitute Form W-9 into other business forms you customarily use, such as account signature cards, provided the certifications that (1) the payee's TIN is correct and (2) the payee is not subject to backup withholding due to failure to report interest and dividend income, shown on the official Form W-9, are clearly set forth.
+You may incorporate a substitute Form W-9 into other business forms you customarily use, such as account signature cards.
+However, the certifications on the substitute Form W-9 must clearly set forth (as shown on the official Form W-9) that:

+- 1. The payee's TIN is correct,

+- 2. The payee is not subject to backup withholding due to failure to report interest and dividend income, and

+- 3. The payee is a U.S. person.

 You may not: